Marina Tsvetaeva: Satire

-The satirist in Tsvetaeva plays second fiddle only to the poet-lyricist.
+Satire is a secondary element after lyricism in Tsvetaeva's poetry.
 Several satirical poems, moreover, are among Tsvetaeva's best-known works: "The Train of Life" ("Poezd zhizni") and "The Floorcleaners' Song" ("Poloterskaya"), both included in After Russia, and The Ratcatcher (Krysolov, 1925–1926), a long, folkloric narrative.
 The target of Tsvetaeva's satire is everything petty and petty bourgeois.
 Unleashed against such dull creature comforts is the vengeful, unearthly energy of workers both manual and creative.
 In her notebook, Tsvetaeva writes of "The Floorcleaners' Song": "Overall movement: the floorcleaners ferret out a house's hidden things, they scrub a fire into the door...
 What do they flush out?
 Coziness, warmth, tidiness, order...
 Smells: incense, piety.
 Bygones.
 Yesterday...
 The growing force of their threat is far stronger than the climax."
 The Ratcatcher poem, which Tsvetaeva describes as a lyrical satire, is loosely based on the legend of the Pied Piper of Hamelin.
 The Ratcatcher, which is also known as The Pied Piper, is considered by some to be the finest of Tsvetaeva's work.
 It was also partially an act of homage to Heinrich Heine's poem Die Wanderratten.
 The Ratcatcher appeared initially, in serial format, in the émigré journal Volya Rossii in 1925–1926 whilst still being written.
 It was not to appear in the Soviet Union until after the death of Joseph Stalin in 1956.
 Its hero is the Pied Piper of Hamelin who saves a town from hordes of rats and then leads the town's children away too, in retribution for the citizens' ingratitude.
 As in the other folkloric narratives, The Ratcatcher's story line emerges indirectly through numerous speaking voices which shift from invective, to extended lyrical flights, to pathos.

 Tsvetaeva's last ten years of exile, from 1928 when "After Russia" appeared until her return in 1939 to the Soviet Union, were principally a "prose decade", though this would almost certainly be by dint of economic necessity rather than one of choice.